plone/volto/docs/source/blocks/editcomponent.md

 In the block schema definition, you can use the two additional properties for each field: `default` and `missing`.
-The `default` value is used to populate the data as "initial value".
+The `default` value is used to populate the field with an initial value.
 The `missing` value should be used when the field should always have a value (as required).

 ```